tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/1-pure-functions.md

 distinguish and separate these.

-When we see a type, we don't mean an "an instance of a class", we mean "a piece of data that matches a certain structure".
+When we see a type, we don't mean an "an instance of a class", we mean "a piece of data that matches a certain structure" (think "struct", if you are familiar with that term).
 In our specific case, any data that matches its structure can be considered a `User`.

-Think one of those toys that seem to be sold exclusively to doctors waiting rooms, where children are supposed to match wooden blocks in various shapes (stars, circles, rectangles) to their corresponding holes.
+Think one of those toys that
+seem to be sold exclusively to doctors waiting rooms, where children are supposed to match wooden blocks in various shapes (stars, circles, rectangles) to their corresponding holes.
 If the block matches the "star" hole, for all